LaysDragon/zod-schema-mapper/README.md

 ok,appearent there is workaround.
 But can only indetify schema base on instance instead of runtime class type or more general way. check [example](#example-with-zod-schema)

-`z.instanceof` can replaced with `instanceOfClass` and `ZodInstaceOfClass` class come with package provide some helper functions.
+`z.instanceof` can replaced with `instanceOfClass`(`ZodInstaceOfClass`) class come with package provide some helper functions.
+`instanceOfClass` support private constructor.

 ### example with ZodInstaceOfClass